jpvillaisaza/reverse/reverse.md

 but an example of how to use mathematics to find a better algorithm, which is “the best way to improve a programs's performance.”
 We're merely using definitions and the fact that lists, the empty list, and the append function form a monoid, but we could do so much more.

-In short, this is just an example of how to use mathematics as one way to better understand and improve our programs.
+In short, it's just an example of how to use mathematics as one way to better understand and improve our programs.